dacobri/textutils-11/README.md

-# textutils-11
+# Group 11 — Python for Data Science Assignment 1

-# Group 11 - Python for Data Science Assignment 1
+This repository was created as part of the Python for Data Science course to practice Git collaboration, environment management, and test-driven development (TDD).

-This project was created as part of the Python for Data course to practice Git collaboration, environment management, and collective software development workflows.
-Together, our team built and tested a small Python package called textutils, which performs a variety of text-processing functions.
+Our team built a small Python package — textutils — that performs various text-processing operations with both unit and integration tests to ensure functionality and maintainability.

 # Environment Setup
 To recreate the development environment used for this project: